 If you are visiting Burlington in winter, remember that Vermont normally has more snow per year than other US states, therefore, it is easier to stay centrally as it is easier to explore the city by foot.

 Also, another benefit to staying downtown is the best option for anyone who wants to be at the heart of the lively town.
 However, options here are very limited and hit the top end of the budget range.
-If you are looking for quiet and a romantic getaway, you can choose a cabin or a lake house just outside Burlington, as a short drive.
+If you are looking for a quiet and romantic getaway, you can choose a cabin or a lake house just outside Burlington, as a short drive.

 You can check the top 15 Best cabins in Vermont or I have selected some top-rated places to stay in Vermont, VT winter: